 Unpathed nominations could possibly not be accorded such things as discounted fuel status and backhaul deliveries status as it is difficult for the scheduling system to determine such things without being given a defined path.

+In order to help define the requirements for the Rates and Revenue System development, it is my understanding that any discount that a shipper wishes to take advantage of from FGT, that transaction must be pathed.
+(Gerry Medeles)

 Gas Control and Facilities Planning will: